Randy420Marsh/human-parser-comfyui-node-in-pure-python/README.md

+This custom node doesn't require a runtime build for InPlaceABNSync.

 # Cozy Human Parser

 Fast, VRAM-light ComfyUI nodes to generate masks for specific body parts and clothes or fashion items.
 Runs on CPU and CUDA.